James Cordier net worth used to be massive, until he got greedy and sold too many call options on natural gas.

 Want to know the best strategy for selling option premium?

-David Jaffee’s online options trading course provides a comprehensive guide to winning every trade.
+My online options trading course provides a comprehensive guide and it's the only course you'll ever need.

 How much money did James Cordier lose?